nocapro/tool-generation-protocol/dev-docs/repomix.md

   // Ensure we have a clean build. 'npm pack' relies on the presence of dist/
   // if 'dist' is in the 'files' list in package.json. try {
-      execSync('npm run build', { cwd, stdio: 'inherit' });
+      // Use 'inherit' so we see the build output execSync('npm run build', { cwd, stdio: 'inherit' });
   } catch (e) {
       throw new Error('Build failed before packing');